joneslee0918/MernStack-CRUD/README.md

 React MERN Stack CRUD app tutorial - Create frontend and backend with React, Node, Express, mongoDB. and learn to consume REST APIs with React Axios.

+Please note: This tutorial is not compatible with React Router V6, we used React Router V5 instead.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Step by Step Tutorial